PFTL/website/content/blog/27_Custom_CRM.rst

 Building a CRM with Jupyter Notebooks
 =====================================

-:status: draft
-:date: 2019-02-04
+:date: 2019-02-12
 :author: Aquiles Carattino
 :subtitle: Send and receive emails from Jupyter notebooks, keep track of people
-:header: {attach}rebecca-georgia-269933-unsplash.jpg
+:header: {attach}rawpixel-760036-unsplash.jpg
 :tags: CRM, Jupyter, Databases, Relational, SQLAlchemy, SQLite, Customers, email
 :description: Send and receive emails from Jupyter notebooks, keep track of people

 This tutorial is going to be off-topic compared to the others on the website.
-It was born out of a question regarding how to send personalized e-mail to several people on a list, and I thought it could be useful to post a tutorial online.
+It was born out of a question regarding how to send personalized e-mails to several people on a list, and I thought it could be useful to post a tutorial online.
 This will help people interested in building a simple Customer Relationship Manager (CRM) and it will also show scientists that the skills they develop while working in the lab can be used in various contexts.

 Let's first discuss what we want to achieve.
 A CRM is a tool that allows users to send e-mails to customers and keep track of their answers.
-It could be much more complex than that, integrating with phone, social media, billing platforms, etc. but for our purposes we will keep it to what a normal person (like me) needs.
-It should be able to send the same e-mail to several people but with a certain degree of personalization, for example saying *Dear John* instead of a generic *Dear Customer*.
+It could be much more complex than that, integrating with a phone, social media accounts, billing platforms, etc. but for our purposes, we will keep it to what a normal person (like me) needs.
+It should be able to send the same e-mail to several people but with a certain degree of personalization, for example, saying *Dear John* instead of a generic *Dear Customer*.

 The CRM should prevent me from sending the same e-mail twice to the same person and should be able to show me all the e-mails I have exchanged with that person.
-It should also allow me to segment customers, making it possible for me to send e-mails just to groups of people, for example the ones who took the Python For The Lab course and those who are interested.
+It should also allow me to segment customers, making it possible for me to send e-mails just to groups of people, for example, the ones who took the Python For The Lab course and those who are interested in it.
 The ones who bought the book and those who only asked for the free chapter, etc. Let's get started!

 .. contents::

 The Choices
 -----------
 First, we will need a way of sending and receiving e-mail.
-If you are a GMail user, you can check `this guide <https://support.google.com/mail/answer/7104828?hl=en>`__ and `this other one <https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server>`_ on how to setup the server (you will need this information later on, so keep it in hand).
-If you want ot use a custom domain to send and receive e-mail, I strongly suggest you to use `Dreamhost <https://www.dreamhost.com/r.cgi?181470/promo/dreamsavings50/>`_ which is what I use myself (if you use the link, you will get 50U$ discount and at the same time you will help me keep this website running).
-If you expect to send more than 100 e-mails per hour, I suggest you to check `Amazon SES <https://aws.amazon.com/ses/>`_ which is very easy to setup and has a reasonable pricing.
+If you are a GMail user, you can check `this guide <https://support.google.com/mail/answer/7104828?hl=en>`__ and `this other one <https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server>`_ on how to set up the server (you will need this information later on, so keep it in hand).
+If you want to use a custom domain to send and receive e-mail, I strongly suggest you use `Dreamhost <https://www.dreamhost.com/r.cgi?181470/promo/dreamsavings50/>`_ which is what I use myself (if you use the link, you will get a 50U$ discount and at the same time you will help me keep this website running).
+If you expect to send more than 100 e-mails per hour, I suggest you check `Amazon SES <https://aws.amazon.com/ses/>`_ which is very easy to set up and has reasonable pricing.

-Next, we need to define how to send the e-mails.
-That we are going to use Python is out of question.
+Next, we need to define how to send e-mails.
+The fact that we are going to use Python is out of the question.
 But here we have several choices to make.
 I believe the best is to use Jupyter notebooks.
 They have the advantage of allowing you to run different pieces of code, see the output inline, etc. It is easier to have interaction through a Jupyter notebook than through plain scripts.
-Building a user interface (either a desktop app or a web app) would be too time consuming for a minimum increase in usability.
+Building a user interface (either a desktop app or a web app) would be too time-consuming for a minimum increase in usability.

 We have now a web server, a platform, we only need to define how to store the data.
-For this I will choose SQLite.
-I have written in the past about how to `store data using SQLite <15_Storing_data_3.rst>`_, but in this article we are going one step further by introducing an ORM, or Object Relational Mapping, which will greatly simplify our work when defining tables, accessing data, etc.
+For this, I will choose SQLite.
+I have written in the past about how to `store data using SQLite <15_Storing_data_3.rst>`_, but in this article, we are going one step further by introducing an ORM, or Object Relational Mapping, which will greatly simplify our work when defining tables, accessing data, etc.

 Jupyter Notebooks
 -----------------